An Integrated Guide to Nervous System Training for Stress, Recovery and Performance

 Mitochondrial Health: The Key to Sustained Energy

 Every stress response demands energy, and that energy comes from your mitochondria.
-If your mitochondria are inefficient or overloaded, recovery suffers and performance drops.
-Supporting mitochondrial health is therefore central to building resilience and sustaining focus.
+If your mitochondria are inefficient or damaged, recovery suffers and your physical and mental coping drops.
+Supporting mitochondrial health is, therefore, central to building resilience and sustaining focus.

 Discover how mitochondria fuel stress resilience and long-term performance